Onslow Co. Animal Services suspends adoptions, intake of dogs due to parvovirus outbreak

-ONSLOW COUNTY, N.C.
-(WNCT) The Onslow County Animal Services is suspending adoptions and intake of dogs for at least two weeks due to an outbreak of canine parvovirus at the shelter.
+JACKSONVILLE, N.C.
+(WNCT) — The Onslow County Animal Services is suspending adoptions and intake of dogs for at least two weeks due to an outbreak of canine parvovirus at the shelter.

 CPV is a highly contagious virus that is believed to have entered the shelter through community spread.
 Staff say all potentially exposed dogs are being monitored in isolation.